awslabs/aws-cloudformation-iam-policy-validator/README.md

-## AWS CloudFormation IAM Policy Validator
+## IAM Policy Validator for AWS CloudFormation

 A command line tool that takes a CloudFormation template, parses the IAM policies attached to IAM roles, users, groups, and resources then runs them through IAM Access Analyzer validation checks.